-York took a 10-day leave to go home.
-When he returned to his 82nd Infantry Division, having acquired the belief that God wanted him to fight.
-In May 1918 his unit went to Le Havre, France to set up a headquarters in what was called the Saint-Mihiel sector.
+York took a 10-day leave to go home and returned to his 82nd Infantry Division, having acquired the belief that God wanted him to fight.
+In May 1918, his unit went to Le Havre, France to set up a headquarters in what was called the Saint-Mihiel sector.
 That September, the division launched their first major American operation in the Battle of Saint-Mihiel.
 It was a success, and Alvin York was promoted to corporal.

 This victory led to the Meuse-Argonne Offensive, a key part of the Allies final offensive that took place all along the Western Front.
 The battle occurred in three phases, lasting from Sep 26., 1918 until the armistice on Nov 11., 1918.

 The men managed to capture a German headquarters area, securing with them a large number of German prisoners.
 However, other non-captured Germans with machine guns opened fired on the Americans.
-One of the Americans killed by the attack was Early.
-This left Alvin York in charge of the remaining men.
+One of the Americans killed by the attack was Early, leaving Alvin York in charge of the remaining men.
 Utilizing his shooting skills, he was able to kill advancing German gunners with his sniper rifle.

 As York and his men were being charged at, he pulled out his pistol and shot six men before they reached him.
-Using his pistol and rifle, he killed at least 20 German soldiers and captured about 130 Germans.
+Then using his pistol and rifle, he killed at least 20 German soldiers and captured about 130 Germans.

 York didn’t want to kill more than was necessary, so he told the German officer to surrender, which he did.
 The feat earned Alvin York a promotion to sergeant and the Distinguished Service Cross.
-York was one of most decorated WWI American soldiers.
+York was one of most decorated American soldiers during World War I.

 All of York’s demands were met in and in 1941 the film Sergeant York was released.
 It used York’s personal diary for reference and was the highest-grossing film of the year.

-In 1954 Alvin York suffered a stroke.
-He died 10 years later of a cerebral hemorrhage on Sept 2., 1964, in Nashville, Tenn.
+In 1954, Alvin York suffered a stroke and died 10 years later of a cerebral hemorrhage on September 2, 1964, in Nashville, Tennessee.